DOS (DISK OPERATING SYTEM)

 the computer will display the amount of memory.

 3. SYS:- This command is used for copy system files to any disk.
-The disk having system files are known as Bootable Disk, which are used for booting the computer.
+The

 Syntax:- C:\> SYS [Drive name]